NecroWolf28/lab1-skeleton/Question.md

 You do not need to edit this class.
 The following is for your info only.

-The `Simulation` class is an abstract class with a single method `initialEvents`, which returns an array of events to simulate.
+The `Simulation` class is an abstract class with a single method `getInitialEvents`, which returns an array of events to simulate.
 Each of these events may generate more events.

 ## The `Simulator` class